Wolverhampton: Economy

-Traditionally, Wolverhampton's economy has been dominated by iron, steel, automobiles, engineering and manufacturing industries.
-Many of the traditional industries in the city have closed or dramatically downsized over the years.
-However, by 2008 the economy was dominated by the service sector, with 74.9% of the city's employment being in this area.
-The major subcomponents of this sector are in public administration, education and health (32.8% of the total employment), while distribution, hotels and restaurants take up 21.1%, and finance and IT takes up 12.7%.
-The largest non-service industry was that of manufacturing (12.9%), whilst 5.2% of the total employment is related to the tourism industry.
+Traditionally, Wolverhampton's economy was dominated by iron, steel, automobiles, engineering and manufacturing industries.
+Many traditional industries in the city closed or dramatically downsized over the years.
+By 2008 the economy was dominated by the service sector, at 74.9% of the city's employment.
+The major parts are public administration, education and health (32.8% of total employment), distribution, hotels and restaurants (21.1%), and finance and IT (12.7%).
+The largest non-service industry was manufacturing (12.9%), and 5.2% of total employment related to tourism.

 The largest single employer within the city is Wolverhampton City Council. which has over 12,000 staff Other large employers within the city include: